kathyxuyy/BE-shrug/README.md

 # App Link

-Our app is deployed at, https://jit98.shinyapps.io/BE-shrug/
+Our app is deployed at https://jit98.shinyapps.io/BE-shrug/.